 We are always looking for new materials for our handles, but at this point we use the following materials:

-- G-10 is UV stable, resists acids and bases, impervious to water, very stable, comes in a wide verity of colors, heavy, usually lacks grain, low/no maintenance, and very strong.
+- G-10 is UV stable, resistant to acids and bases, impervious to water, very stable, available wide variety of colors, heavy, usually lacks grain, low/no maintenance, and very strong.

-- Micarta is UV stable, resists acids and bases, impervious to water, very stable, easy to work with, has “grain” and texture, weighs less then G-10, is low/no maintenance, color options are limited.
+- Micarta is UV stable, resistant to acids and bases, impervious to water, very stable, easy to work with, lighter than G-10, low/no maintenance, and has “grain” and texture, but color options are limited.

-- Wood is beautiful, classical/traditional, can showcase the skill of a maker, can be lighter then stabilized woods, G-10, and Micarta.
-Wood needs maintenance and care due to the fact it will swell with moisture.
+- Wood is beautiful, classical and traditional, often lighter then stabilized woods, G-10, and Micarta, and is a showcase of the skill of the maker.
+However, wood needs maintenance and care due to the fact it will swell with moisture.

-- Bone is classic and elegant, polishes to a fine luster, porous, and requires maintenance.
+- Bone is classic, elegant and polishes to a fine luster.
+However, bone is also porous and requires maintenance.